KHALYD1/DAILY-PLANET/README.md

 ## API

 This application uses the [NewsAPI](https://newsapi.org/) to fetch news articles.

+You need to obtain an API key from NewsAPI to use this application.

+REACT_APP_NEWS_API_KEY=your-api-key

 ## Contributors
 Senior Developer @ The Daily Planet